| Jen Currin

 Hagiography

-So frequently pitied and crossed
+So frequently pitied and crossedoff the list,

 now it is my turn